 It is advisable that you or your contractor be on site when the building officer visits as they may have questions or advice for you and discussing matters directly could reduce the number of inspections required.
 If any inspections need to be repeated additional costs will apply.

 The safety of all people (including building officers) on the construction site is your responsibility.
 The inspector may refuse to enter the site if they deem it to be unsafe.
 You need to provide safe access to all parts of the site to allow work to be inspected.
-Ladder access must be securely founded and tied and scaffold access or lift equipment (eg cherry picker) is required for higher buildings.
+Ladder access must be securely fastened.
+Scaffold access or lift equipment (eg cherry picker) maybe required for higher buildings.

 The inspector will verify that construction has been carried out in accordance with the consented documents.
 Inspection observations will be recorded on the on-site inspection report.
 If the inspection involves Restricted Building Work, the Licensed Building Practitioner carrying out the work will need to produce their photo ID licence card.